shipsaas/ready/README.md

 Starting to build a new freaking SaaS product and deliver great features?

-Let's Laravel SaaS Ready to become your companion along the way!
+Let Laravel SaaS Ready to become your companion along the way!

 It got you covered with almost every generic things, let's build awesome products on top of it.